 - Play “going to the dentist” at home

 - Be aware that your fears of the dentist may translate to the child

-The description below will help you talk to your child about what to expect at their dental appointment, below is a few things they can expect:
+Talk to your child about what to expect at their dental appointment, below is a few things they can expect:

 - If the child is cooperative, the dental assistant will take x-rays of their teeth.

 - The assistant will show the tools to the child, let them see it and touch it to their skin so they understand what it is like.

 - The dental assistant will clean the child’s teeth, just like they do an adult’s.
 The paste used to clean the teeth will be a child’s flavor, typically bubble gum, strawberry, or other gentle flavor.

 - The assistant will floss the child’s teeth.

 - If the child is cooperative, they will have a fluoride treatment.
 Some children are not ready to sit still and not swallow.
 If a fluoride treatment is successful, you will be not be able to drink or eat anything for 30 minutes after the appointment.

 - Dr. Kvinsland or Dr. Skifstad will come in and check the child’s teeth and talk to him/her about the importance of teeth and keeping them strong.